About South Africa - Table Mountain

 North West

-North West Province is close to Gauteng and its most well-known attraction is Sun City & The Palace of the Lost City, only 187km from Johannesburg.
-It is also home to the malaria-free Pilanesberg National Park and the Madikwe Game Reserve which both offer excellent safaris.
+North West Province is close to Gauteng and its most popular attraction is Sun City & The Palace of the Lost City.
+Only 187km from Johannesburg.
+It is also home to the malaria-free Pilanesberg National Park and the Madikwe Game Reserve, which both offer excellent safaris.

 Cape Town, the Garden Route, and Eastern Cape are the best to visit during the summer months (October to March).
-Rainfall is low during the summer.
+This is also when the rainfall is lower.

-If visiting Cape Town between mid-August to mid-September; a visit to see the flowers of Namaqualand is incredible.
+If visiting Cape Town between mid-August and mid-September, a visit to see the flowers of Namaqualand is incredible.
 This is when the desert terrain transforms into a spectacular carpet of flowers.
 A great self-drive option situated outside of Cape Town, stretching up into the Northern Cape.

-Kwa-Zulu Natal is on the east coast of South Africa.
-The coastal towns offer year-round warm waters (Indian Ocean) for swimming at the beaches.
-The climate here is fantastic and winters are very mild.
+KwaZulu Natal is on the east coast of South Africa.
+The coastal towns offer warm waters (Indian Ocean) all year for swimming at the beaches.
+The climate here is fantastic and the winters are very mild.
 Inland from Durban; it may be a bit chillier in winter.
 Here you will find the Midlands Meander, Drakensberg Mountains, and Battlefields.

 Please note the South African school holidays can become very busy so you will need to book well in advance.
 This includes mid-December to late January, April, and July.